With the new law coming, Saudi Arabia will soon be a top pick for foreigners who want to invest in real estate.

 New regulations and what is (probably) changing

-Good news for you if you are a foreigner looking to buy in Saudi Arabia.
+Good news if you are a foreigner looking to buy property in Saudi Arabia.

-Anyway, this is excellent news for foreigners, as the new law is expected to offer a broader and more inclusive framework than the current property ownership system.
+Early statements from regulators indicate that the new law is expected to offer a broader and more flexible framework compared to the current rules, with the objective of:

 Read: Renting Property In Saudi Arabia As A Foreigners